GitMirroring/gnuboot/site/docs/install/index.md

 x-unreviewed: true
 ...

-This section relates to installing Libreboot on supported targets.
+This section relates to installing GNU Boot on supported targets.

 NOTE: if running `flashrom -p internal` for software based flashing, and you get an error related to `/dev/mem` access, you should reboot with `iomem=relaxed` kernel parameter before running flashrom, or use a kernel that has `CONFIG_STRICT_DEVMEM` not enabled.

-Libreboot flashing can be risky business.
+GNU Boot flashing can be risky business.
 Please ensure that you have external flashing equipment, in case anything goes wrong.
 The general rule of thumb with firmware is this: if it's non-free, replace it, but if you're already running free firmware and it works nicely for you, you do not need to update it.
-However, you might want to tweak it or try out newer releases of Libreboot if they have bug fixes for your board, and/or new security fixes.
+However, you might want to tweak it or try out newer releases of GNU Boot if they have bug fixes for your board, and/or new security fixes.

 If you're already running libre firmware on your board, you should decide for